 supporting effective English-language communication around the campus generally

 Accordingly, our work involves a high level of engagement with colleagues and students across the campus.
 Indeed, we currently provide courses for every academic department on campus, at every level of study, and frequently provide support to professional departments on campus.

 The ELC strives for evidence-based practice, incorporating research findings from education, applied linguistics, and other relevant fields to improve its provision.
 The Center is also enthusiastic about opportunities for exchange and collaboration with external researchers or practitioners.
 Those interested in cooperating with the Center should contact the Director in the first instance (firstname.lastname@example.org).

 Dr Ricky Jeffrey

-Ricky Jeffrey gained his doctorate in education from the University of Nottingham, and his BA in analytic philosophy at the University of Cambridge.
-He holds the Certificate and Diploma in English Language Teaching to Adults (CELTA and DELTA).
-Ricky has previously taught at Tsinghua University, the University of Warwick, and the University of Nottingham’s Ningbo, China campus.
+Ricky Jeffrey holds a doctorate in education from the University of Nottingham, a BA in analytic philosophy from the University of Cambridge, and the Certificate and Diploma in English Language Teaching to Adults (CELTA and DELTA).
+Ricky has previously worked at Tsinghua University, the University of Warwick, and the University of Nottingham’s China campus.
 ZJU’s is the fifth Sino-foreign joint program he has worked on.
-He has published in peer-reviewed journals and presented at international conferences in the fields of education and applied linguistics.
-His research has included work comparing the design of high-school leaving assessments in China and England, and on the use of teacher-to-student feedback comments in rating scale development.
-For the latter research he received the 2015 British Council Innovation in Assessment Prize.
+He has published in peer-reviewed journals and presented at international conferences on education and applied linguistics, and was awarded the 2015 British Council Innovation in Assessment Prize.
 Ricky has working proficiency in spoken Chinese.